appscode/blog/content/post/deploy-elasticsearch-in-gke/index.md

     storageSecretName: gcs-secret
 ```

-This repository CRO specifies the `gcs-secret` we created before and stores the name and path to the S3 storage bucket.
+This repository CRO specifies the `gcs-secret` we created before and stores the name and path to the GCS bucket.
 It also specifies the location to the container where we want to backup our database.
 > Here, My bucket name is `stash-testing`.
 Don't forget to change `spec.backend.gcs.bucket` to your bucket name.

 Lets create this repository,